 In addition, the creation of joint ventures and the mergers in which at least one of the parties to the operation is foreign-registered need not be notified if the foreign party does not have at the time of the operation, and did not have during the previous three years, any turnover in Italy.
 These operations are, however, subject to notification whenever, following the merger or acquisition, the new entity will start operating an economic activity on the Italian market.

 What types of joint venture are caught by the legislation?

 The incorporation of a jointly controlled undertaking or the acquisition of joint control over a previously existing undertaking will give rise to a ‘concentrative joint venture’.
 This will be subject to merger control regime provided that:

 - the joint venture is a full-function joint venture; and

 - the joint venture’s main object or effect is not the coordination of the competitive behaviour of the parent companies.

 In order to assess whether a joint venture is concentrative or cooperative, the ICA still applies the 1994 European Commission notice on the distinction between cooperative and concentrative joint ventures.
-Accordingly, full-function joint ventures are treated as cooperative and examined under the rules on agreements between undertakings (and not under the merger control rules) if, after the transaction, both parents will remain actual or potential competitors in the same geographical and product market as the joint venture, or in a market that is upstream or downstream or neighbouring with respect to that of the joint venture, if certain conditions are met (for a recent example see the ICA decision in C12069 Admiral Entertainment-Lottomatica Holding/Newco (26355/2017)).
+Accordingly, full-function joint ventures are treated as cooperative and appraised under the rules on agreements between undertakings (and not under the merger control rules) if, after the transaction, both parents will remain actual or potential competitors in the same geographical and product market as the joint venture, or in a market that is upstream or downstream or neighbouring with respect to that of the joint venture, if certain conditions are met (see, for a recent example, the ICA decision in C12069 – Admiral Entertainment-Lottomatica Holding/Newco 26355/2017).